Evergreen’s Professional Window Cleaning Services

 This is our standard operating procedure for most windows:

-We apply a soap/water solution, scrub the glass with fresh, #000 steel wool, squeegee the window, do a quick streak-check with clean cloth or dry steel wool, wipe down the sash and sill, and lastly, we wipe down the screen and replace it.
+We apply a soap/water formula, scrub the glass with fresh, #000 steel wool, squeegee the window, do a quick streak-check with clean cloth or dry steel wool, wipe down the sash and sill, and lastly, we wipe down the screen and replace it.
 Here’s what this looks like:

 Deionized Water-Fed Pole Window Cleaning